mart-codes-good/mart-codes-good/README.md

 Feel free to reach me at **tejada.mrt@gmail.com**

 ## Previous Work
-**AI Backend Engineer (Intern) @ Dazia Consulting Inc.**
+**Backend Developer @ Dazia Consulting Inc.**

-Expanded and deployed an AI-powered learning platform from prototype status to production, delivered through Riipen Level Up Program.
+Expanded and deployed an AI-powered learning platform from prototype to production.

-Enhanced backend systems, documented, tested, and validated core application features and system behavior.
+Built and improved backend systems, including multi-turn conversational memory, while testing and validating core application behavior.

-Designed application database (Supabase) and CRUD operations.
+Designed the application database (with SupaBase) and implemented CRUD APIs for chat, flashcards, and quiz features

 ## Some Projects